 Food only loses a small amount nutrients and quality when it is frozen.
 However, if you keep it in the freezer for any longer than that you will find that the fat can get rancid, the surface can harden from freezer burn and meat can oxidise.
 This is especially prevalent with pork and seafood.

 You will find that oxygen is the main problem, so use a vacuum sealer like the or ziplock bags.
-Make sure you always include the date on the bag.
-Make sure you add a little bit of sauce when freezing as it ensures your meat doesn’t dry out when reheating.
+Make sure you always include the date on the bag and you add a little bit of sauce when freezing as it ensures your meat doesn’t dry out when reheating.

 How to Freeze Pulled Pork

-There is nothing like many a big batch of pulled pork, however, you might wonder whether you can freeze it?
+There is nothing like making a big batch of pulled pork, however, you might wonder whether you can freeze it?

 Well, your in luck as long as your cool and if you freeze it correctly, it can last up to 4-6 months.